-1. Commercial: individual, small group, large group, Medicare Advantage

-- 2. Self-insured plans not subject to ERISA

-- 3. Dental

-- 4. Medi-Cal

-- 11. The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows:

-Coordination of submission: The mandatory submitters are responsible for submitting complete and accurate data directly and facilitating data submissions from appropriate data owners, including data feeds from pharmacy benefit management companies, behavioral health organizations, subsidiaries, and other services carved out to a subcontracting organization.

-12. The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows:
+- 1. Commercial: individual, small group, large group, Medicare Advantage - 2.
+Self-insured plans not subject to ERISA - 3.
+Dental - 4.
+Medi-Cal - 11.
+Coordination of Submission: The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows: - Coordination of submission: The mandatory submitters are responsible for submitting complete and accurate data directly and facilitating data submissions from appropriate data owners, including data feeds from pharmacy benefit management companies, behavioral health organizations, subsidiaries, and other services carved out to a subcontracting organization. - 12.
+Excluded Lines of Business: The Review Committee recommends that standards for mandatory submission should be broadly specified in statute and clearly defined in regulations, with initial guidance as follows: